 Pay Period.
 The pay period is bi-weekly and begins on Saturday and ends on a Friday.

 Pay Plan.
-A schedule of pay ranges arranged by sequential rates including minimum, intermediate, and maximum steps for each class assigned to a salary range.
+A schedule of pay ranges arranged by sequential grades including a minimum, midpoint, and maximum for each class assigned to a salary range.